JohnBinford/AppleWood-Pointe/readme.md

       - The group decided to stick with brush painting only - for now.
 A spray booth, filtration, and other items are required by various entities.
 - Weis gave our shop a nice present!
   -  Sara kindly reminded me to look into the shop storage room.
-     -  Inside was a brand bew Delta dust collection system.
+     -  Inside was a brand new Delta dust collection system.
-     -  Along with a similar unit (dontated), and some dust filters - we should have good air! <br>
+     -  Along with a similar unit (donated), and some dust filters - we should have good air! <br>
    <img src="./Collateral/Weis-Dust.jpg"> <br>

 * * *